Somerset MRT station: Station details

 The station is located under Somerset Road and is near landmarks such as Orchard Central, 313@Somerset, Comcentre, the Centrepoint and 111 Somerset.
-It is served by the North South Line, between Orchard and Dhoby Ghaut stations, and has the station code NS23.
+It is served by the North–South Line, between Orchard and Dhoby Ghaut stations, and has the station code NS23.

 Somerset station was designed to function as a bomb shelter, and was fitted out with blast doors and thick walls of reinforced concrete to withstand bomb impacts.
-Plants grown with the aid of hydroponics were planted in the station for aesthetic purposes. and the station has a wall mural by local artistes Leo Hee Tong and Ho Ho Ying.
+Plants grown with the aid of hydroponics were planted in the station for aesthetic purposes.